silent7974/security-journey/weekly-logs/week-12.md

 - Tryhackme (Computer fundamentals - Components & boot process)

 ## Honest reflection on the week
 Fever returning and affecting new lessons from almost the whole week (25th-31st), longer retention than week 7's typhoid and malaria.
 The combination of end-of-month planned recovery days and illness occurred twice now affecting minimum viable review (29th-31st).
+Though the review held most days; 23rd (new lessons affected by wifi sub expiring), 25th-28th (lessons affected by the fever).
+Returned tryhackme

 ## Next week focus
-- Watch the rest of Messer on 2.3
+- Messer on 2.4 - Cryptgraphic & password attacks, Indicators of compromise
-- Complete tryhackme module 3
-- Domain 2.4 self-audit and lessons
+- Tryhackme - Computer fundamentals continuation